Fresh Resources for Web Designers and Developers (March 2019)

 StagBlocks

 Another suite of Gutenberg Blocks.
 The plugin brings a number of interesting Blocks that many of you would appreciate.
-It includes Stat Block which allows you to customize statistics within your posts and pages.
-Website Card Block, which will preview website in a fancy Card-style.
-Code Block which will render code with highlighted color.
+It includes Stat Block which allows you to customize statistics within your posts and pages, Website Card Block which will preview websites in a fancy Card-style, and Code Block which will render code with highlighted color.

 Otter Blocks